lhu540507/lhu540507/README.md

 <ul>
   <li>well i got my own WM (its name is flux)but its even worse than chrome's memory management(not joking btw)</li>
   (update:im currently back on ts project again)

+  <li>alright no more profile updates for now ,i'll put some actual projects here once i make something that doesn't suck😭💔🥀 (working on it)
 </ul>